celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/phone-number-privacy.md

 When the user queries the phone number, the mobile application first blinds the phone number locally.
 After the application receives the response, it unblinds it to retrieve the salt.
 This blinding process preserves the privacy of the mobile number such that the PGPNP cannot tell which number it's providing a salt for; reducing risk of targeted censorship and further increasing privacy.

 ### Combiner
 Due to the multi-service communication that needs to happen as part of the K of M signing, we've created a combiner service which performs the orchestration on the user's behalf.
-This is entirely optional to facilitate the orchestration and a given client can choose to operate their own combiner if desired.
+Using the cLabs operated combiner is optional and a client can choose to operate/designate a separate combiner if desired.
 Because the combiner only receives the blinded phone number, the combiner cannot tell which number it's providing orchestrating services for.
 The combiner additionally validates the response from each signer to ensure a corrupt signer cannot corrupt the resulting salt.

 ## Authentication
 In order to measure the quota for a given request, the PGPNP must check the querier's account information on the Celo network.
 To prove ownership over the account, the header of the API request contains the signed message body.
 When the PGPNP receives the request, it authenticates the user by recovering the message signer from the header and comparing it to the value in the message body.